 Dunn in Harnett County, North Carolina — The American South (South Atlantic)

-Topics.
-This historical marker is listed in this topic list: Churches & Religion.
-A significant historical year for this entry is 1906.
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the North Carolina Civil War Trails series list.
+A significant historical month for this entry is February 1860.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Battle of Averasboro (approx. one mile away); Sherman's March (approx. 2.3 miles away); a different marker also named Battle of Averasboro (approx. 2.4 miles away); Draughon Cross Roads (approx. 4.1 miles away); "Lebanon" (approx. 4.3 miles away); Averasboro Battlefield Museum North Carolina (approx. 4½ miles away); a different marker also named Battle of Averasboro (approx. 4½ miles away).
+G. B. Cashwell (approx. one mile away); a different marker also named Battle of Averasboro (approx. 2.2 miles away); Sherman's March (approx. 2.2 miles away); Draughon Cross Roads (approx. 3.3 miles away); "Lebanon" (approx. 4½ miles away); Averasboro Battlefield Museum (approx. 4.7 miles away); North Carolina (approx. 4.7 miles away); a different marker also named Battle of Averasboro (approx. 4.7 miles away).
 Touch for a list and map of all markers in Dunn.

 More about this marker.
 The marker displays portraits of Gens.
 Sherman, Johnston, and Hampton around a campaign map depicting the movements described in the text.

 1. Battle of Averasboro.
 Civil War Album offers several pages of photos from the Averasboro battlefield.
 (Submitted on January 28, 2008, by Craig Swain of Leesburg, Virginia.)